chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 -- Append method
 mappend :: a -> a -> a

--- First law: mempty is a left identity for mappend. mappend mempty x = x
+-- First law: Empty is a left identity for Append. mappend mempty x = x
--- Second law: mempty is a right identity for mappend. mappend x mempty = x
+-- Second law: Empty is a right identity for Append. mappend x mempty = x
--- Third law: mempty is associative. mappend x (mappend y z) = mappend (mappend x y) z
+-- Third law: Empty is associative. mappend x (mappend y z) = mappend (mappend x y) z
 ```